alicjawil/alicjawil.github.io/_posts/2019-08-01-current-project.md

 ---
 layout: post
-title: Datalytics with Alicja
+title: Improving the Recommender System
 ---

 ## **Recipe Recommender System.**

-_Recipe Recommender System
-Current Project: Aug 2019 - Present_
+Project: Aug 2019 - Present_

 Updating the [Recipe Recommender System project](https://alicjawil.github.io/projects/recommender_system.html) from content-based recommendation system which was based on cosine similarity and algorithm was built based on what the user has liked in the past.
 This method has its drawbacks since we can only recommend based on the past reviews and stars given by particular user.